 Stress is one of the biggest triggers for bovine respiratory disease.
 Try to minimise it wherever possible.
 Avoid overcrowding in transport vehicles and make sure they are clean, dry, and well-ventilated.
 Handle your cattle calmly and avoid sudden changes in routine.

-Give animals time to rest after travel and always provide clean water before feeding.
-Offer shade during the hot months and dry shelter in cold or wet weather.
+Give animals time to rest after travel and always offer clean water before feeding.
+Give shade during the hot months and dry shelter in cold or wet weather.
 Reducing stress keeps your herd calm, strong, and better protected from shipping fever in cows.

 Proper Nutrition